Intercompany agreements: Types, benefits, and best practices

 3. Draft the agreement

 Use clear, precise language to describe the transaction and relationship.
-Make sure to include all essential components identified during your needs assessment, and align terms with your transfer pricing policies.
+You'll want to include all essential components from your needs assessment and align terms with your transfer pricing policies.
 Avoid ambiguous language that could be misinterpreted by tax authorities or courts.

 4. Conduct an internal review